ibm-cloud-docs/vpc/vsi_is_create_instance.md

    ```
    {: screen}

    Information about the network interfaces that are created for the new instance aren't returned after the instance is created.
-You can view the information by using the command that was provided in **Step 2**.
+You can view the information by using the `ibmcloud is instance INSTANCE` command as described in the following step.

    The status displays pending until the instance is created.
    {: note}

+   For a full list of command options, see [ibmcloud is instance-create](/docs/vpc?topic=vpc-vpc-reference#instance-create).

 2. When the status changes to *running*, verify that you can see your new instance and view the network interfaces that were created for your new instance.